 Address: 214 South Riverside Drive, New Smyrna Beach, FL 32168 (Click For Map)

 ACA launched an innovative Community Artist-in-Residence Program for 2012 that focuses on bringing artist with a community based practice to New Smyrna Beach.
 Two four-month residencies will occur every year, and will operate out of our Harris House location.
 During this residency, the artist will create projects and organize programs in our community.

-ACA: Arts on Douglas, Downtown Offices, alt_space Gallery, & Yurick Studios
+ACA Downtown: Arts on Douglas, alt_space Gallery, and Yurick Studios

 Address: 123 Douglas Avenue, New Smyrna Beach, FL 32168 (Click for Map)

 Gallery Hours: Tue – Fri 10 AM – 5 PM, Sat 11 AM – 3 PM

 Atlantic Center for the Arts Downtown is subdivided into Arts on Douglas, ACA’s Yurick Studios, alt_space gallery, and administrative offices.
 ACA’s Yurick Studios consists of three classroom / studios used for community arts programming.
 Day-long classes and workshops, children’s art programs, evening poetry readings and lectures are conducted throughout the year.